Here’s how to connect with technology at Drake.

 Printing: Students can upload their documents to the virtual queue at print.drake.edu and print at a variety of locations across campus.
 Full time students receive a $20 printing credit each semester (unused credit expires at the end of each semester).
 More information can be found in the guide, Printing for Students (How-to).

-Software: All students are eligible for free software, including the latest versions of Microsoft Office (Word, Excel, PowerPoint, and Access) for Mac or Windows, and Sophos antivirus.
-Software is available beginning 30 days prior to the start of the fall semester from Software Downloads in myDrake.
+Software: All students are eligible for free software, including the latest versions of Microsoft Office (Word, Excel, and PowerPoint) for Mac or Windows, and Sophos antivirus.
+Software is available beginning 30 days prior to the start of the fall semester.
+See the Software Downloads link in myDrake for more information.

 Storage: As part of our campus Office365 subscription, students can now store up to 5 terabytes of data in OneDrive, Drake’s cloud storage solution.
-Log into OneDrive using your drake.edu email to store documents and share with others on campus or beyond.
+Log into OneDrive using your drake.edu email or connect via myDrake to store documents and share with others on campus or beyond.

 Wired Network Access: Each student living in the residence halls is provided with a wired Ethernet connection.